confluentinc/kafka-client-smart-ser-des/README.md

-# Data Stream Smart Serializer / Deserializer
+# Kafka Client Smart Serializer / Deserializer

 ## Overview
-This repository contains the smart serializer and deserializer for kafka connectors.
+This repository contains the smart serializer and deserializer for Apache Kafka® clients.

 The smart serializer and deserializer allows for engineers to create consumers and producers without knowing the underlying stream contents.